open-mmlab/mmagic/README.md

 </details>

-Please refer to [model_zoo](https://mmediting.readthedocs.io/en/latest/_tmp/modelzoo.html) for more details.
+Please refer to [model_zoo](https://mmediting.readthedocs.io/en/1.x/model_zoo.html) for more details.

 ## Contributing

 We appreciate all contributions to improve MMEditing.
-Please refer to our [contributing guidelines](https://github.com/open-mmlab/mmediting/wiki/A.-Contribution-Guidelines).
+Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/tree/2.x/CONTRIBUTING.md) in MMCV and [CONTRIBUTING.md](https://github.com/open-mmlab/mmengine/blob/main/CONTRIBUTING.md) in MMEngine for more details about the contributing guideline.

 ## Acknowledgement